Tutorial 19a: Open Access definitions and clarifications, part 1: what actually is Open Access?

 This confusion is a very bad thing.
 Why?
 Well, first of all, because we’re scientists and we care about what terms mean.
 If I say “dinosaur” you know that I mean “descendant of the most recent common ancestor of Megalosaurus and Iguanodon“, and that I am not going to suddenly start talking as though Dimetrodon or Sarcosuchus were a dinosaur.
 In just the same way, if I say “open access”, you need to know what I’m talking about.

 Second, there are big practical implications.
 The one that’s in the public eye at the moment is text-mining — having computers, rather than humans, read papers and extract the raw facts from them.
 When articles are open access in the original sense of the term, there is no ambiguity about whether you’re allowed to text-mine them or not.
-When they are “open access” only in the more limited sense, you may or may not have the right you want.
+When they are “open access” only in the more limited sense, you may or may not have the rights you want.
 Often you can’t even tell, and the best you can hope for is that you’ll emerge on the other side of long, complex negotiations with permission.
 True open access has other important implications, such as availability to be incorporated into Wikipedia.

 BOAI, BBB, “full open access”, @ccess

-To be more explicit about what particular rights are readers are given regarding an open-access article, several terms have been used.
+To be more explicit about what particular rights readers are given regarding an open-access article, several terms have been used.

 - The one I like best is BOAI-compliant, which refers explicitly back to the Budapest initiative (and has the advantage of using an acronym that can’t be confused with anything else).